valusty/nervecount-napari/README.md

 ### Additional: Analyze

-The `analyze` function combines multiple processing and segmentation steps into a single pipeline, automating image preprocessing, thresholding, morphological operations, and watershed segmentation.
+The `analyze` combines multiple processing and segmentation steps into a single pipeline, automating image preprocessing, thresholding, morphological operations, and watershed segmentation.
 It integrates the functionality of `preprocessing`, `multiotsu`, `opening`, and `watershed_seg` into one process

 #### Parameters